 - Move sturdy furniture so that the senior can use it for support if handrails are not practical.

-- Remove barriers to the access of things like curtain pulls, light switches, and telephones.
+- Remove barriers to access things like curtain pulls, light switches, and telephones.

 - If getting in and out of bed or the potential of falling out of bed is an issue for the senior, consider purchasing under-the-mattress side rails that can serve as added support.